neilgd/chess-position-analysis-results/README.md

 # Chess-position-analysis-results
-This is a project to find positionally interesting chess positions that can be used for puzzles
+This is a project to find positionally interesting chess positions that can be used for puzzles.
+The idea is that there are loads of resources for tactical puzzles, but not as many for positional puzzles.

 # Using this work
 You are free to do what you like with this work, but if you could link back / credit this repository and contributors (see below) that would be great.